enjaku4/rabarber/README.md

 user.has_role?(:accountant, :marketer)
 ```

-It returns `true` if the user has at least one role and `false` otherwise.
+It returns `true` if the user has at least one of the given roles.

 **`#roles(context: nil)`**